sachin-b-badole/sachin-b-badole.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Environmental Economics at the University of Delaware.
-My research examines how households value environmental amenities and adopt renewable energy technologies, with a focus on residential rooftop solar, electric vehicles, large-scale wind & solar farms, water quality, and behavioral responses to policy incentives.
+My research examines how households value environmental amenities and what drives renewable energy technology adoption.
+My current work focuses on residential rooftop solar, large-scale wind & solar farms, electric vehicles, water quality, and behavioral responses to policy incentives.

-I use hedonic property value models, the stated-preference approach (DCE & CV), and laboratory/survey experiments to study willingness-to-pay and policy design.
-I also use large-scale rich administrative and real estate data to answer core questions about environmental amenities.
-My research provides evidence to inform environmental and energy policy by examining consumer adoption, valuation, and perceptions of environmental risks.
+I use hedonic property valuation models, stated-preference approaches (DCE & CV), and laboratory/survey experiments to study willingness-to-pay and inform environmental and energy policy design.
+I also use large-scale administrative and real estate data to answer core questions about environmental amenities.

 My research has been published in leading field journals, including
 <a href="https://www.sciencedirect.com/journal/energy-economics"